GodSpeedAI/SEA/docs/09-working-documents/XREADME.md

 Ensure you have the following installed:

 *   **Docker & Docker Compose**: For containerized deployment of microservices.
-*   **Python 3.9+**: For Semantic Core, Knowledge Graph, Context Analyzer, Artifact Engine, AI Agent Config, User Feedback, Documentation Orchestrator, and Project Context Analyzer services.
+*   **Python 3.11+**: For Semantic Core, Knowledge Graph, Context Analyzer, Artifact Engine, AI Agent Config, User Feedback, Documentation Orchestrator, Domain Services, and Project Context Analyzer services.
-*   **Java 17+**: For API Gateway (Spring Cloud Gateway).
+*   **Kong Gateway 3.x+**: For edge routing, authentication, and traffic management.
 *   **Node.js 18+ & npm/yarn**: For Web Application (React/Next.js) and CADSL Runtime & Renderer.
 *   **Neo4j (Community Edition)**: For the Knowledge Graph database.
 *   **PostgreSQL 14+**: For Semantic Core and other relational data storage.